emqx/emqx-docs/en_US/durability/management.md

 messages/9                    +F4E92DEA197C8EBC  +D8894F95DC86DFDB
 ```

-Note a new section `REPLICA TRANSITIONS` containing the list of pending operations.
-Once all pending operations are complete, this list becomes empty.
+The new section `REPLICA TRANSITIONS` lists pending operations.
+Once all operations are complete, this list will be empty.

 ### `emqx_ctl ds join <DS> <Site>` / `emqx_ctl ds leave <DS> <Site>`

-These commands allow to add or remove a site from the list of replicas of the durable storage.
-They are similar to `set_replicas` command, but update one site at a time.
+These commands add or remove a site from the list of replicas of the durable storage.
+They are similar to the `set_replicas` command but update one site at a time.

 Example: